kaizenberg/Sarvekshan/README.md

 - If QR code is intentionally shared with others, stolen by others, or fabricated by over-smart user then during verification that will be caught
 - If your device is damage or stolen then you will have to regenerate QR Code from a new device
 - All previously registered devices will be blacklisted

-## Demo ##

-**Generating ePass**
-1. Launch the app in the browser
-2. Click on Generate ePass button
-3. Answer Self-Assessment questions
-4. Provide contact details
-5. Send answers & contact details to Government's WhatsApp Number
-6. Or email to Government's Email address
-7. Or just call these Government's Helpline numbers
-8. Access helpful information & free services

-**Verifying ePass**
-1. Launch the app in the browser
-2. Click on Verify ePass button
-3. Allow access to device camera
-4. Ask the visitor to show you his QR code
-5. Scan the QR code
-6. Click on eVerify button to verify the device

-**Loading ePass file from backup**
-1. Launch the app in the browser
-2. Click on Upload ePass button
-3. Click on Browse button
-4. Search for saved ePass on your device
-5. Click Open button

 [**Note:** All integrations with government's systems are currently not implemented as this is just a prototype of the proposed solution]